John-Keyes/Sample-Full-Stack-1/README.md

 # Sample-Full-Stack-1
-  - Full Stack Personal Project I am working on that is just supposed to be a showcase of what I know how to use.
+  - Full Stack Personal Project I am working on that is just supposed to be a showcase of my expertise.

 # Frameworks
   - React